ChemNLP: A Natural Language Processing based Library for Materials Chemistry Text Data: Introduction

-In this work, we present ChemNLP library that 1) provides a curated and open-access arXiv dataset (\url{https://arxiv.org/}) that can be directly used for NLP tasks, 2) share and illustrate software tools that can be used to visualize, analyse and perform NLP tasks for materials chemistry specific text data, and 3) develop a user-interface to search chemistry data within available literature.
-Although, in this work we primarily use arXiv dataset, the tools can be used for other infrastructures as well.
+In this work, we present ChemNLP library that 1) provides a curated and open-access arXiv and Pubchem datasets that can be directly used for NLP tasks, 2) share and illustrate software tools that can be used to visualize, analyse and perform various NLP tasks for materials chemistry specific text data, and 3) develop a user-interface to search chemistry data within available literature.
+Although in this work we primarily use arXiv and Pubchem dataset, the tools can be used for other infrastructures as well.